iflyingboots/BlueFoundation/README.md

 # How To Get Started

-This project is working on progress.
+This project is working in progress.
 Please stay tuned, keep an eye on `develop` branch, and calm down.